nemanjaarsic/max/README.md

 ## version 2

-Adding new features on branch v2
+Adding improvements on branch v2

 * Added configuration loader.
 There is default configuration in config file for local run and if app is started via docker, variables will be loaded from dockerfile.